My Story

 Another strand was a growing inability to talk on the phone, first to answer calls, then to make them.
 This extended itself to reading and replying to emails and to talking to others one-on-one.
 I was teaching in my private studio at the time, and remaining in touch with students and parents was essential.
 My studio deteriorated as I was cut off from communication with current and prospective students.

-Finally, I could neither listen to music or play it.
+Eventually I could neither listen to music or play it.
 In simple terms, I was cut off from the outside world and the things I hold most dear by this Anxiety Disorder.

-The precipitating event that led to my being diagnosed with Anxiety was a panic attack I had in my car while driving to work.
+The precipitating event that led to my being diagnosed with Anxiety was a panic attack I had in my car while driving to work in 2003.
 My face, throat and chest became increasingly restricted and I found it harder and harder to breathe.
 I started hyperventilating.
 The world around me became distant and very strange, and I started seeing black spots like I was about to pass out.
 I was terrified that I was going completely crazy, was dying, or both.
 I had to pull over to the side of the road to recover and was late to work as a result.

 When I related this to my psychiatrist, he told me that I had been having a panic attack and asked me a series of questions that led to his diagnosing me as having Anxiety Disorders.
 He started me on medication that day, and I have been taking it ever since.
 I have since then been diagnosed as having Panic Disorder, Agoraphobia, and Social Phobia besides the bipolar disorder.